Boomer Travel Resources

 With more than 300 cruise nights onboard small luxury ships, we really do KNOW cruising.
 Check out the luxury cruise reviews page to read about our first-hand experiences.
 Our number 1 piece of cruise advice: use a travel agent who is an expert in the cruise line and type of cruise that you’ve chosen.
 Alan and I prefer itineraries that are 21 days or longer for their abundance of sea days, but it helps to have a strategy for surviving a long cruise.
 You’re also going to need ideas for eating healthy on a cruise with all those days at sea.
 A budget-friendly way to experience your first long cruise is by booking a crossing because you’ll usually find 2 for 1 pricing.
 What about luggage?
 Should you send it ahead?
 Read about our experience shipping luggage to our cruise ship.
 What do you do if there’s a disaster onboard?
 Our article, 10 Tips for Surviving a Cruise Disaster, recommends creating your own escape plan.
 We’ve experienced hundreds of cruise excursions, most of them booked through the ship.
 Reading our cruise excursions page will help you decide which one is right for you.
 And, if you’re stuck on that never ending ride with grouchy cruise guests, you’ll be happy that you read our 9 Tips for Surviving a Cruise Bus Excursion.

 More cruise resources:

 You can’t travel if you aren’t healthy.
 I learned that the hard way when a back injury caused my early return from a Christmas markets river cruise in December 2012.
-That’s why Alan and I have dedicated 2013 to getting healthy and staying that way.
-To keep up with our progress or to join the challenge, visit the One Healthy Change a Month page.
+That’s why Alan and I dedicated 2013 to getting healthy and staying that way.
+Read our tips at the One Healthy Change page.